-Contracts with PBMs provide that the Company is entitled to either a percentage of fees the PBM charges the pharmacy or a fixed amount per type of drug prescription, when a consumer uses a GoodRx code.
+Contracts with PBMs provide that the Company is entitled to either a percentage of fees that PBMs charge to the pharmacy or a fixed amount per type of drug prescription, when a consumer uses a GoodRx code.
 The Company's performance obligation is satisfied upon the completion of pharmacies filling prescriptions.
 The Company recognizes revenues for its estimated fee due from the customers at a point in time when a prescription is filled.